tremor-rs/tremor-www-docs/docs/development/profiling.md

 # Profiling Tremor

-This is a short canned synopsis of profiling tremor
+This is a short canned synopsis of profiling tremor.

 ## Valgrind